replicatedhq/replicated-field-labs/labs/lab6-proxy/README.md

 <details>
   <summary>Answer</summary>
-The IP above will be the IP of the <code>kots-field-labs-squid-proxy</code> server.
+The IP above will be the public IP of the <code>kots-field-labs-squid-proxy</code> server.
 </details>